 The Western Pennsylvania Conservancy has partnered with key partners to plant 165 trees throughout downtown Erie with more than 150 volunteers to add greenery and enhance the vitality of the built environment.

-Initiated by a generous gift from an Erie resident, WPC has been working with the Erie Community Foundation, Erie Downtown Partnership, City of Erie and other community groups and volunteers to restore the urban tree canopy since 2013.
+Launched by a generous gift from an Erie resident, WPC has been working with the Erie Community Foundation, Erie Downtown Partnership, City of Erie and other community groups and volunteers to restore the urban tree canopy since 2013.

 Urban trees provide shade, absorb rainwater, reduce noise pollution and increase property values.
 In fact, downtown Erie’s tree canopy is estimated to provide more than $85,000 per year in environmental and economic benefits.
-Local volunteers will care for the trees as they grow.